 Despite the availability of additional insurance coverage options, most drivers only carry liability, collision and comprehensive insurance.
 These three are known as “full-coverage”.
 However, you would be mistaken to think you are actually fully covered – especially if you are injured in a car accident.
 One of the most important add-on coverages you should have is Medical Payments Coverage (aka “Med Pay”).

-Med Pay is additional car insurance coverage that helps pay for medical and funeral expenses associated with car accidents.
+In the realm of car insurance GA, Med Pay serves as an additional coverage in your auto insurance policy, specifically aimed at addressing medical and funeral expenses stemming from vehicular accidents.
 Anything from ambulance fees, to hospital visits, surgeries, nursing care, at-home therapy and funerals can be paid for by Med Pay.
 This coverage applies to the policyholder, driver and passengers in the insured vehicle at the time of the accident – no matter how many people are in the car at the time of the accident.
 Most importantly, Med Pay applies no matter who is at fault for the accident.

 If you don’t know if you have medical payments coverage, first look on your car insurance card or your car insurance declarations page.
 If you don’t have easy access to this documentation a phone call to your car insurance company will provide the answer within a few minutes.